envoyproxy/gateway/DEVELOPER.md

 ### Debugging the Envoy Config
-An easy way to view the envoy config that Envoy Gateway is using is to port-forward to the admin interface port (currently `19000`) on the Envoy Gateway deployment so that it can be accessed locally.
+An easy way to view the envoy config that Envoy Gateway is using is to port-forward to the admin interface port (currently `19000`) on the Envoy deployment that corresponds to a Gateway so that it can be accessed locally.

-`kubectl port-forward deploy/envoy-default-eg -n envoy-gateway-system 19000:19000`
+`kubectl port-forward deploy/envoy-${GATEWAY_NAMESPACE}-${GATEWAY_NAME} -n envoy-gateway-system 19000:19000`

 Now you are able to view the running Envoy configuration by navigating to `127.0.0.1:19000/config_dump`.